ZjpWei/Melody/Data/README.md

 ## Data download

-The `Microbime-Metabolite` data for analysis in this project can be obtained from the [`processed_data`](https://uwmadison.box.com/s/njqfn1bjafxmphe118rixijp5bsujm4z) folder.
+The `Microbime-Metabolite` data for analyses in this project can be obtained from the [`processed_data`](https://uwmadison.box.com/s/njqfn1bjafxmphe118rixijp5bsujm4z) folder.

 ## Data time stampes